awsdocs/aws-cloud9-user-guide/doc_source/tutorial-lambda-advanced.rst

 #.
 On the edge of the |IDE|, choose :guilabel:`Debugger`.
 #.
 Add four expressions for the debugger to watch.
 To do this, in the :guilabel:`Watch Expressions` area,
    for :guilabel:`Type an expression here`, type :code:`event['subject']`, and then press :kbd:`Enter`.
-   Do this three more times, typing :code:`context['memoryLimitInMB']`, :code:`sns.endpoint.hostname`, and :code:`AWS.config.credentials.accessKeyId`.
+   Do this two more times, typing :code:`context['memoryLimitInMB']` and :code:`sns.endpoint.hostname`.

    .. note:: If you completed the previous |LAM| tutorial, you can delete any of those watch expressions that might still be there.
 To do this, simply right-click
       an expression, and then choose :guilabel:`Remove Watch Expression`.